AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/HangingBar1.md

 $$

-Specifically the elongation of the bar is
+Specifically, the elongation of the bar is

 $$
 \begin{align}